 How to Install a Gravel Hot Tub Base

 Thinking about using gravel as a base for your hot tub?
-Excellent choice- but of course you need to know how to install it.
+Excellent choice, but now you need to know how to install it.
 Here’s the step-by-step guide for installing a gravel hot tub base:

 - You need to know the dimensions of your hot tub.
 Measure the hot tub and have exact measurements.
 You will want to have a few extra feet around the hot tub to place gravel for draining and aesthetic purposes.

 - Decide where you’re going to place the hot tub in the backyard.
-Make measurements on the ground using spray paint, a can of paint, markers, etc. Make distinct borders.
+Make measurements on the ground using spray paint, or markers.
+Make distinct borders.

 - At this point you will begin digging into the earth to make room for the gravel layers.
 You want to dig out at least 6 inches using a shovel.